csumaria/dsp/03-command_line.md

 o = other people
 To change permissions, see example below:
 For easy manipulation, the code would look like:
-7,5,4 represent individual permissions for (in this order) user, group, other
+7,5,4 represent individual permissions for (in this order) user, group and other
 4 - stands for "read"
 2 - stands for "write"
 1 - stands for "execute"